Citroen Logo

 Citroen Logo 2016

-In the current version of the logo, there is no 3D effect, so the sign looks flat.
+The current logo has no 3D effect, so the sign looks flat.
 This is necessary for better branding display in print format and on any media.
 There is a small shadow from the “cold metal” in the upper left part of both chevrons.
 The designers replaced the red letters with gray ones.

 2019 – 2022